WayneWayner/celestia-tooling/kindle/kindle.md

 # Running Celestia on a jailbroken Kindle Paperwhite 2021

-Will it work?

-Notes Kindle Celestia:
+# Description
+How to run a celestia light node on a Kindle Paperwhite 2021

+Medium article: todo

+Notes:

+- Read the medium article
 - Better don't use the prebuild alpine as it's too old and the apk package won't work.
 - Build it yourself or use mine
-- not enough space to build
+- Kindle don't have enough storage to build the app itself
-- create a alpine env with 10GB disk
-- build there copy the binary.
-- create smaller alpine image.
+- Build it on a beefier machine like your PC via a cross compiler
-- copy binary on it
+- Copy the binary to your kindle

-Cross compile:
+# Cross compile

 Install crosscompiler
 `sudo apt-get install gcc-arm-linux-gnueabi`

+Edit makefile
 `nano Makefile`

 ```